EventStore/EventStore/docs/security.md

 ### Running with default admin and ops password

-We are adding an ability to set default admin and ops passwords on first run of the database.
+We are adding an ability to set default admin and ops passwords on the first run of the database.
 It will not impact the existing credentials, the user can log into their accounts with exising passwords.

 For this to work, you can use the `DefaultAdminPassword` option: